GriffinMichalak/C4C-Application/README.md

 5. Error handling

     a.
 If the app crashes, try running `pkill -f node` and then `npm run dev` again.
+    b.
+If the data fails to load open a terminal in VSCode (ctrl + '~') and open Ports, and add 4000